| |

 functional must permanently exist.
 This is the fundamental error and cause

-of all our unsatisfactions.
+of all our dissatisfactions.

 -